gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 -	stabilizing that renewed independent state rather than forcing immediate recoupling or continued collapse
 -	representing fresh weak relational recovery pressure against that stabilized independent mainline without prematurely overriding it
 -	allowing that recovery pressure to strengthen into an emerging lower-order relation without prematurely promoting to joint choreography
--	and then allowing that lower-order relation to persist as a durable corridor without prematurely promoting it toward threshold-nearing joint return
+-	allowing that lower-order relation to persist as a durable corridor without prematurely promoting it toward threshold-nearing joint return
+-	and then allowing that durable lower-order corridor to strengthen further without cheating across the next threshold

 This is a good sign that TU can remain structurally disciplined even when the field changes.